Haemorrhoids G001

 ICD Coding

 Haemorrhoids are normal vascular structures in the anal canal.
-The disease "haemorrhoids" occurs when these structures become enlarged or inflammed and cause symptoms (such as bright red blood per rectum, anal pruritus, and acute onset perianal pain).
+The condition "haemorrhoids" occurs when these structures become enlarged, inflamed, thrombosed, prolapsed or bleed, resulting in symptoms.
+Common symptoms include bright red rectal bleeding, anal itching (pruritis), discomfort, prolapse or pain, particularly when thrombosis occurs.

 Confirming the diagnosis